 If you can't find coverage in the private market, see if your state offers insurance through a FAIR plan.

 How do you qualify for a FAIR plan?
 If you can't find outside insurance, and you take preventative measures to protect their home from damages, you qualify.
 These plans are more expensive and offer less coverage.
 But they provide insurance for people who otherwise can't get coverage.

 If your state doesn't have a FAIR plan, Smolinksy suggests talking to your state insurance department for help.

 A: In short, no. The FAIR plan offers limited coverage for a higher rate.
-In fact, some states like Oregon will not allow you to get a policy through a FAIR plan unless you have tried to find coverage from two or more insurance companies.
+Some states won't let you get a FAIR plan policy unless you've tried to find coverage from two or more insurance companies.

 A: According to Benson, homeowners are frequently rejected for insurance because of poor maintenance.